 The money in those kinds of accounts also will not affect the amount you would have to pay back after filing for Chapter 13 bankruptcy, which is more complex than Chapter 7 and involves setting up a court-approved repayment plan.

 If you have funds saved in an IRA, Roth IRA, SEP-IRA, or SIMPLE IRA, the funds are also generally exempt from creditors, but only up to a certain limit.
 That limit will be $1,362,800 (for all IRAs combined) until April 1, 2022.
 The amount adjusts every three years according to the cost of living.

-If you are taking income from your retirement accounts, that money is more accessible to creditors.
-But it depends on how much income you need to meet your living expenses.
-For individuals who file Chapter 7 bankruptcy, anything above what you need to support yourself could be fair game to creditors.
-For those who file Chapter 13 bankruptcy, the income from your retirement plan or plans will likely be included in determining how much you can afford to repay your debt.
+If you have retired and are taking income from your retirement accounts, that money is more accessible to creditors.
+The key point is how much income you need to meet your living expenses.
+For individuals who file for Chapter 7 bankruptcy, anything above what you need to support yourself could be fair game to creditors.
+For those who file for Chapter 13 bankruptcy, the income from your retirement plan or plans will likely be included in determining how much of your debt you can afford to repay.

-Technically, Social Security and disability income are protected under federal law from being garnished by creditors.
-Once the money hits your bank account, however, the money is susceptible to potential garnishment.
-The good news is that, under a rule established in 2011, banks must know whether federal benefits are included in an account before garnishing the assets within.
-If Social Security or similar government benefits are included, two months’ worth of benefits are protected from garnishment.
+Once the money hits your bank account, however, the money can be taken by creditors.
+The good news is that, under a rule established in 2011, banks must know whether federal benefits are included in an account before they allow money to be seized.
+If Social Security or similar government benefits are included in an account, the bank must protect two months’ worth of those benefits from creditors.